FrameworkComputer/EmbeddedController/docs/chromeos-ec-firmware-test-requirements.md

 foundation for the ChromeOS EC firmware.
 As part of the switch to Zephyr RTOS, Google wrote unit and integration tests to verify functionality of the EC firmware.
-These tests run directly on your development system using the native_posix environment and do not require any Chromebook hardware.
+These tests run directly on your development system using the native_sim environment and do not require any Chromebook hardware.

 These tests improve the quality of the EC firmware, reducing the number of EC crashes and bugs found on shipping Chromebooks.